Ombrustou/GPU_monitoring/API/README.md

 > {"IP":"192.27.0.1","username":"my_username","password":"my_password"}

-If you want to update this computer you can use */computer/:ip/:IP/:username/:password* with *ip* as the previous IP of the computer and *IP* as the new one.
+If you want to update this computer you can use */computer/:ip* with *ip* as the previous IP of the computer. you need to give the modified elements like this :

+> {"IP":"192.168.0.100","username":"admin","password":"password123"}

 You also need to give the new object in the request body.